Follow Schedule 1 if your car is mainly operated under one or more of the following conditions:.

 When most trips are less than 4 miles (6 kilometers)

-When most trips are less than 10 miles (16 kilometers) when outside temperatures are below freezing.
+When most trips are less than 10 miles (16 kilometers) and outside temeratures remain below freezing.

 Follow Schedule 2 only if none of the driving conditions specified in Schedule 1 apply.

 Automatic Transmission Shift Indicator Position - Make sure the indicator points to the gear chosen.

 Horn Operation- Blow the horn occasionally to make sure it works.
 Check all button locations.

 Brake System Operation - Be alert to abnormal sounds, increased brake pedal travel or repeated pulling to one side when braking.
 Also, if a brake warning light comes on or flashes, or the anti-lock (if equipped) comes on or remains on, something may be wrong with part of the braking system.
 Have it inspected and repaired at once.

 Exhaust System Operation - Be alert to any changes in the sound of the system or any smell of fumes.
 These are signs the system may be leaking or overheating.
 Have it inspected and repaired at once.
 Also see "Engine Exhaust Gas Caution (Carbon Monoxide)" and "Catalytic Converter" in your Owner's Manual.

 Tire and Wheel Operation - Be alert to a vibration of the steering wheel or seat at normal highway speeds.
 This may mean a wheel balance is needed.
 Also, a pull right or left on a straight, level road may show the need for a tire pressure adjustment or wheel alignment.